Program at a Glance

 8:30 a.m. – 9:40 a.m.

-Introductory Remarks – Keynote Speaker with Bob Goulais
+Introductory Remarks and Keynote Speaker Bob Goulais

 9:40 a.m. – 11:00 a.m.